 You can no longer just have a store and expect this to be enough for customers.
 To be truly successful, brands need to be communicate with customers using an omni-channel approach.
 More and more brands are combining their offline and online experiences.
 Brands such as Sephora have adopted this approach by digitally encouraging consumers to visit their in-store showrooms.
 By providing consumers more opportunities to actively engage with their journey, Sephora is empowering them to make a more informed purchasing decision.
 Another way in which online and offline experiences have mixed is the new trend of researching businesses for their opening times and listings before you visit them.
 For example, say a user looks up your opening hours but finds out when they arrive at your business that you are closed.
 This will create a negative perception.
 Because of this, managing your local presence is critical.

 Our online presence matters more now than ever.
 Every touchpoint you have with a customer will impact on their perception of you.
-Ambergreen is a full-service digital marketing agency with vast experience.
-Founded in 2001, we are one of the longest established digital marketing agencies in the UK.
-If you want help in creating an effective marketing strategy or have any questions, get in touch.
+If you want help in creating an effective digital marketing strategy or have any questions, contact DAC.